 What goes on in the mind of a manipulator?
 Psychological reasons behind the manipulation.

-Delhi’s Top Psychologist, Marriage Counsellor and Founder of Saarthi Counselling Services, Shivani Misri Sadhoo tells us the reasons behind the manipulation.
+Delhi’s Top Psychologist and Marriage Counsellor Shivani Misri Sadhoo tells us the reasons behind the manipulation.
 They are as follows:

 Narcissistic Mentality: Manipulators usually suffer from a narcissistic personality disorder which is a mental disorder in which people have an inflated sense of their own importance and the deep need for admiration.
 They consider that they are better than others.
 They are not concerned about how others feel.
 Individuals with narcissistic personality (NPD) may find it difficult to form close relationships.
 So, they may resort to manipulation to maintain a good relationship with their partners.